mobile app bar

 May 13, 2025; Oklahoma City, Oklahoma, USA; Denver Nuggets forward Aaron Gordon (32) gestures after scoring against the Oklahoma City Thunder during the second half of game five of the second round for the 2025 NBA Playoffs at Paycom Center.

-Nikola Jokic, Gordon, and Jamal Murray were the key pieces behind the Nuggets’ 2023 NBA Championship run.
-Michael Porter Jr. was part of that core as well, but he was traded to the Brooklyn Nets in the offseason.
-In exchange for the 27-year-old, Denver acquired Cam Johnson.
-However, it is the return of Bruce Brown that has Gordon more excited.
+The Nuggets’ core is Championship caliber.
+Nikola Jokic, Gordon, and Jamal Murray were the key pieces behind the Nuggets’ 2023 NBA title run.
+However, Michael Porter Jr., who was also part of that core, was traded to the Brooklyn Nets this offseason.

-Brown was one of the most impactful role players for the Nuggets in the 2022-23 season and often relieved pressure from the team’s stars when they were off the floor.
+The return of Bruce Brown, the most impactful role players for the Nuggets in the 2022-23 season.
+He often relieved pressure from the team’s stars when they were off the floor.
 It is something Denver has missed dearly since then.

-But now, Gordon has issued a warning to rivals all across the league.
+With Brown back on the roster, Gordon has issued a warning to rivals all across the league.
 “Brucey B is back.
 Uh-oh.
-Might be problems for y’all, Brucey B is back,” stated Gordon during an interview on his birthday with ESPN.
+Might be problems for y’all, Brucey B is back,” he stated during an interview on his birthday with ESPN.

-Safe to say, Gordon is eager to see Brown’s defensive work, versatility, and timely scoring back in the mix.
+Gordon is eager to see Brown’s defensive work, versatility, and timely scoring back in the mix.
 There were moments when Brown’s offense pushed the Nuggets over the finish line.
-Take Game 4 of the 2023 Finals, for example, when he dropped 21 points against the Miami Heat, with 11 of them coming in crunch time.

 Gordon is also excited about Johnson, Jonas Valanciunas, and Tim Hardaway Jr. being added to the mix.
 “That’s a squad, especially with Big Val too.
 Big Val is gonna hold that down.
 That’s a boy.
 We got a squad,” he continued.

 Johnson provides Denver with steady floor spacing and reliable shooting, making life easier for Jokic and Murray.
 He will take over the role Porter Jr. once served, but with greater efficiency from beyond the arc.
-Hardaway Jr., meanwhile, brings instant scoring and a touch of shot creation, giving the Nuggets another option in crunch time.
-Together, he and Johnson boost Denver’s perimeter firepower and make the offense even harder to guard.

-Gordon feeling “better than ever”
+Gordon is feeling “better than ever”

-Of course, the Nuggets still have Jokic, arguably the best player in the league.
+Of course, the Nuggets still have Jokic, arguably the best player in the league at the moment.
 His MVP-caliber performances over the last five years have rarely been questioned, and he has hardly taken a step back.
-With a strong supporting cast around him, he is always a title favorite, and this season, the three-time MVP looks to have a motivated group alongside him.

 The only problem is how competitive the West has become.
-Along with the Thunder, the Nuggets will have to battle a rebuilt Lakers squad, a hungry Timberwolves team, a Rockets side led by Kevin Durant, and the Warriors, who will never go away as long as Steph Curry is running the show.
-The 2025-26 season should be a thrilling one in the NBA, and the Nuggets sit right at the top of the list of teams to watch.
+Along with the Thunder, the Nuggets will have to battle a rebuilt Lakers squad, a hungry Timberwolves team, and a Rockets side led by Kevin Durant.
+And then there are the Warriors, who will never go away as long as Steph Curry is running the show.

 Post Edited By:Somin Bhattacharjee